 The nexus of technology and the law has played a major role in amplifying racial injustices in many of society’s institutions.
 The Symposium focuses on how race, technology, and the law intersect in the healthcare space.
 We have invited leading and rising legal academics to share their research and perspectives on the intersection of technology, law, and race within the American healthcare system.

 China Stakes Out Its Place in Plant Variety Protection: An Update with Experts on PVP and Agricultural IP Developments in China

 October 13, 2021

 China’s current plant variety regime focuses on policy and legislative initiatives, including work on a new Seed Law by the National People’s Congress.
-Its plant variety protection enforcement efforts also reflect many of the reforms already undertaken in other areas of IP law, including: providing for punitive damages, burden of proof reversals and exceptions and limitations to infringement.
 Yet, China has yet to accede to UPOV ’91, the latest version of the WIPO treaty to protect plant varieties.

 We will explore the public policy implications of China’s efforts to become a major force in new plant varieties, the technical aspects of China’s emerging plant variety regime, and how these changes fit into China’s overall IP practice.

 Whether you are a fan or a critic, the rapid evolution of China’s IP system during the past forty years has had dramatic consequences for world trade, innovation and the global IP system.

 Mark Cohen of Berkeley Law, Peter Yu of Texas A&M, Li Yahong of University of Hong Kong and Daryl Lim of University of Illinois Chicago will discuss these important changes with the contributors to the second edition of a leading treatise on Chinese IP law: